When a cold snap rolls across Europe, snow can fall in places that doesn't normally see snow at all, such as Corsica in the Mediterranean.

-So if you HAVE to be somewhere in Europe during a big freeze and the trains and planes aren't running, it's tempting to hire a car and do it yourself.
+If you absolutely have to be somewhere in Europe during a big freeze and the trains and planes aren't running, it may be tempting to hire a car and drive yourself around.

 Britain's AA has some excellent tips on winter driving, but here are a few of our own: